Aliases for TNF Gene

 GeneCards Summary for TNF Gene

 TNF (Tumor Necrosis Factor) is a Protein Coding gene.
 Diseases associated with TNF include Migraine With Or Without Aura 1 and Malaria.
-Among its related pathways are PEDF Induced Signaling and IL27-mediated signaling events.
+Among its related pathways are HTLV-I infection and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include identical protein binding and cytokine activity.
-An important paralog of this gene is LTA.
+An important paralog of this gene is TNFSF15.

 UniProtKB/Swiss-Prot for TNF Gene